rozentaljulia/clincase-tech-task/medicamentImportTask/Test_strategy_medicament_import.md

 The import process fails with an error indicating that the items already exist.

+## Exit Criteria:

+1. All positive and negative test cases have been executed with the expected results.
+2. Identified defects have been fixed and retested successfully.
+3. The medication import functionality meets the acceptance criteria defined in the user story.

 ### Why this strategy?

 I think this strategy provides comprehensive coverage for the feature's functionality and achieves a high level of confidence in the CSV import function's ability to handle different scenarios effectively.